 Finally, we apply a dental sealant to ensure protection from plaque attaching to the enamel.
 If advanced periodontal disease is found, the veterinarian will develop a treatment plan and discuss it with you.

-Ideally, a follow-up examination will be scheduled two weeks after the initial assessment and treatment appointment.
+Ideally, a follow-up examination will happen two weeks after the initial assessment,

 We will discuss methods of dental care (e.g. brushing your pet's teeth) and your vet can also recommend products that can help improve your pet's oral health.